domisoffline/MCSkinRender/README.md

 ## In The Program

 Once you have run the program succesfully, you will be prompted to enter a "Skin Hash".
 This is a string of text which represents the skin you want to render.
-To find this string of text, please read the [link](README.md## How To Get A Skin Hash) section.
+To find this string of text, please read the <a href="https://github.com/lee-dohm/test-repo/blob/master/other-directory/README.md#section" target="_blank">comment</a> section.